|Presidential Delegation of Authority Matrixes|

 Duties of the Contracting Officer:

-The primary person who has been delegated authority as "fiscal officer" to review contracts and agreements, and to sign disbursement authorizations on behalf of the University, without limitation is Mark Mixner, Vice President for Administration and Finance, or Bernadette Hinkle, Assistant Vice President for Finance and Business Services.
+The primary person who has been delegated authority as "fiscal officer" to review contracts and agreements, and to sign disbursement authorizations on behalf of the University, without limitation is Mark Mixner, Vice President for Administration and Finance, or Bernadette Hinkle, Associate Vice President for Finance, Budget, and Business Services.
 No other individual has fiscal authority on behalf of the University unless delegated in advance and in writing by Mr. Mixner, Ms. Hinkle, or the President.

 These designations are made pursuant to Act 57 of 1998 and the Board of Governors Policy 1998-04.
 If you have any questions regarding this memo or require assistance in the preparation of a contract, please feel free to contact Mrs. Marianne Peffall at telephone extension 2705 regarding contracting matters or Ms. Bernadette Hinkle at extension 3120 regarding fiscal matters.